fedspendingtransparency/usaspending-api/README.md

 ### Database Setup
 There are three documented options for setting up a local database in order to run the API:

-1. Use your own local postgres database for the API to use.
+1. **Local Empty DB**.
+Use your own local postgres database for the API to use.
-2. Create an empty directory on your localhost where all the database files will persist and use the docker-compose file to bring up a containerized postgres database.
+2. **Containerized Empty DB**.
+Create an empty directory on your localhost where all the database files will persist and use the docker-compose file to bring up a containerized postgres database.
-3. Download either the _whole_ database or a database subset from the USAspending website.
+3. **Local Populated DB**.
+Download either the _whole_ database or a database subset from the USAspending website.

 #### Option 1: Using a Locally Hosted Postgres Database
 Create a Local postgres database called 'data_store_api' and either create a new username and password for the database or use all the defaults.
 For help, consult: